 What should I bring on tour?

-Water bottle, swim suit, rain jacket, hat, sunblock, insect repellant.
+Water bottle, bum bag for cell phone etc, swim suit, rain jacket, hat, sunblock, insect repellant.

 What should I wear Horseback riding?

 Long pants such as jeans, leggings, hiking pants.
 Closed toe shoes.

 Minimum 2 / Maximum 6 + 1 licensed guide.